ecomplus/client/README.md

 ## Get Any By ID
 `getById(callback, resource, id)`

-> Wildcard method to read any public resource object from [Store API](https://ecomstore.docs.apiary.io/) by the ID.
+> Generic method to read any public resource object from [Store API](https://ecomstore.docs.apiary.io/) by the ID.

 | Arguments | Type     | Required |